In Gaza's deadliest day, hospital strike kills about 500

 The death toll was by far the highest of any single incident in Gaza during the current violence, triggering protests in the occupied West Bank, Istanbul and Amman.

-The health minister in the Hamas-run government of Gaza, Mai Alkaila, accused Israel of "a massacre" at Al-Ahli al-Arabi Hospital.
+The Palestinian Authority's health minister, Mai Alkaila, accused Israel of "a massacre" at Al-Ahli al-Arabi Hospital.
 The strike killed hundreds of people and occurred during Israel's intense 11-day bombing campaign in Gaza.

+Israeli Prime Minister Benjamin Netanyahu said "barbaric terrorists" in Gaza had attacked the hospital, not Israel's military.

 Earlier a Gaza civil defence chief said 300 people were killed and a health ministry official said 500 were killed.
 Hamas said the blast mostly killed displaced people.

-News of the hospital strike and high death toll prompted condemnation from many countries on the eve of U.S. President Joseph Biden's visit to Israel.
-Russia and the United Arab Emirates demanded a U.N.
-Security Council meeting and clashes erupted in the West Bank.
+News of the hospital strike and high death toll prompted condemnation from many countries on the eve of United States President Joseph Biden's visit to Israel.
+Russia and the United Arab Emirates demanded a United Nations Security Council meeting and clashes erupted in the West Bank.

 Earlier on Tuesday the United Nations said an Israeli strike had hit one of its schools where at least 4,000 people were sheltering.
 The agency said six people were killed and dozens injured by the strike.
 Israel's military said it was looking into that report.